 This shows that not only will NFTs be used as a music release strategy, but will also signify a bit about the personal brand of the artist depending on which project they represent and invest into.

-The Environmental Impacts of NFTs
+The Current Negative Environmental Impact of NFTs

 The current standard currency for NFTs, Ethereum, uses about as much energy as the entire country of Libya to mine!
 This abundance of energy translates into carbon emissions and is detrimental to the environment, and contributes to human-influenced climate change.